etijskens/wetppr/docs/chapter-3.md

   instance of a computer program that is being executed by one or more threads."
 A process has its own **address space**, the region of main memory that can be addressed by the process.
 Normally, a process cannot go outside its address space, nor can any other process go inside the process's own address space.
-In general, a process is
+In general, a process is restricted to a node, and the number of parallel threads is at most equal to the nubmer of cores on the node.

 - [**thread** (wikipedia)](https://en.wikipedia.org/wiki/Thread_(computing)): "In computer science, a thread of execution is the smallest sequence of programmed instructions that can be managed ...".
-In the context of parallel computing, threads are managed by the process to run different tasks in parallel.
-Obviously, threads need to run on distinct cores to be truely concurrent.
-As threads belong to a process, they can in principle have access the entire address space of the process.
+The instructions in a thread are thus by definition sequential.
+In the context of parallel computing, parallel threads are managed by the parent process to run different tasks in parallel.
+Obviously, parallel threads need to run on distinct cores to be truely concurrent.
+As threads belong to a process, they can in principle have access to the entire address space of the process.

-two different concepts of parallization:
-**shared memory parallelization** and **distributed memory parallelization**.
+Now that we understand the concepts of processes and threads, we can explain three different types of
+parallelization:

-### Shared memory parallelization
+## Shared memory parallelization

-In shared memory parallelization there is a single process with its own
+In **shared memory parallelization** there is one process with a number of threads to do work in parallel.
+As all threads have in principle access to the entire memory address space, that is, they share memory, there is no need for explicit communication.
+All exchange of information is doe by reading and writing to the shared memory.
+Typically, shared memory parallellization involve only a single node.

+The most common framework for shared memory parallelization is [OpenMP](https://www.openmp.org).
+Shared memory parallel programs are relatively simple to construct, requiring relatively little changes to the sequentiol source code.
+A limitation of shared memory parallel programsis that, in general, they are limited to a single machine However, there exist software layers that can make a supercomputer behave as a single large machine with a single process running and as many threads as there are cores in the set.
+Such systems allow to run a shared memory program with much more threads and much more memory.
+This approach can be useful when distributed memory parallelization is too expensive.

-### Distributed memory parallelization
+## Distributed memory parallelization

-[//]: # (to be done)
+**Distributed memory parallelization** is the opposite of shared memory parallelization.
+There are many process, each with only a single-thread.
+Every process has its own memory address space.
+These address spaces are not shared, they are distributed.
+Therefor, explicity communication is necessary to exchange information.
+For processes on the same machine (=node) this communication is intra-node, but for processes on distinct machines messages are sent over the interconnect.

+Distributed memory programs are considerably more complex to write, as the communication must be explicitly handled by the programmer, but may use as many processes as you want.
+Transformation of a sequential program into a distributed memory program is often a big programming effort.
+The most common framework is [MPI](https://www.mpi. org).

+## Hybrid memory parallelization

+**Hybrid memory parallelization** combines both approaches.
+It has an unlimited number of processes, and a number of threads per process, which run in parallel in a shared memory approach (OpenMP).
+The process communicate with each other using MPI.
+Typically, the computation is organised as one proces per NUMA domain and one thread per core in dat NUMA domain.

+This approach uses shared memory parallelization where it is useful (on a NUMA domain), but removes the limitation to a single machine.
+It has less processes, and thus less overhead in terms of memory footprint, and communication overhead.
+It is also a bit more complex that pure distributed memory parallelization, and much more complex that shared memory parallelization.